-There are 4 finish options for your gates and railings; painted, galvanised only, galvanised and painted, powder coated.
+There are 4 finish options for your gates and railings; painted, galvanised only, galvanised and painted, galvanised and powder coated.

 We spray paint your gates and/or railings with specialist paint designed for application to steel.
-The spray paint process ensures a smooth and hard waring finish.
+The spray paint process ensures a smooth and hard wearing finish.

-We can paint in any RAL colour you may wish to choose, however costs between RAL colours may vary and time to order in any unusual RAL colours may also vary.
+We can paint or powder coat in any RAL colour you may wish to choose, however costs between RAL colours may vary and time to order unusual RAL colours may vary.

-Consider also that unusual colours that yoy may like may not prove populare with the neighbours !
+Consider also that unusual colours that yoy may like may not prove popular with the neighbours.

 if you maintain your gates and railings and keep an eye on them and touch up over time any exposed areas then you should expect your railings and gates to last a long time.
 An exact time cannot be provided for the logevity of your painted steel structures.
 Such paint manufacturers will not guarantee how long their paint will protect your structure, however they provide specially designed paints for steel and other factors determine the length of time your railings will last in the secure and attractive manner they were originally installed, such as locations exposure to weather, the extremity of weather over time and your attention and occassional maintenance of your gates/railings.